aungsettpaing/Machine-Learning/Simple Myanmar News Classifier/README.md

 The main purpose of this project is that the very entry level students like me can test their own classification systems with or without help from this project.

+# Usage

+It is only required to run the file "SMNC Model Usage.ipynb" (https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Usage.ipynb) provided you want to test the model with your own testing news.

+If you want to know how the model is constructed, then please check this file "SMNC Model Construction.ipynb" (https://github.com/aungsettpaing/Machine-Learning/blob/master/Simple%20Myanmar%20News%20Classifier/SMNC%20Model%20Construction.ipynb).

 # Acknowledgement

 1. Syllable break : https://github.com/ye-kyaw-thu/sylbreak